KabiruH/GOT-quotes/README.md

 ## Description
 This is a mini web application that offers quotes from the famous show Game of Thrones

-The show also shows a list of the Houses in the show and random quotes by the characters.
+The mini-web also shows a list of the Houses in the show and random quotes by the characters.

 Additionally, it allows you to send your own quotes from the show